 Here are some facts about Benjamin Zephaniah.

-- Benjamin Zephaniah is a British poet and writer.
+- Benjamin Zephaniah was a British poet and writer.
 In 2008, he was voted one of Britain’s top 50 post World War 2 writers, in a poll by the Times newspaper.

 - Benjamin Zephaniah was born in Birmingham in April, 1958, the son of Caribbean immigrants.
 He was dyslexic, and left school at 13, as he couldn’t read or write.

-- His poetry is influenced by the street culture of Jamaica.
+- His poetry was influenced by the street culture of Jamaica.
 His first performance was at age 10, and by 15, he was quite well known in and around Birmingham.